-Unfortunately, there’s no preferred standard to which camera and smartphone manufacturers must adhere, and the specifications provided with the camera rarely provide specific details about the microphone input.
+Unfortunately, there’s no standard to which camera and smartphone manufacturers must strictly adhere, and the specifications provided with the camera rarely provide exact details about the microphone input.
 Most professional audio equipment doesn’t interface with consumer-grade video cameras without an assortment of cables, adapters, and electronics.

-Few professional microphones, except for those specifically designed for cameras and smartphones, come equipped with 3.5mm connectors.
-It’s far more common to see professional microphones with standard XLR connections.
+When it comes to professional audio equipment, few microphones come equipped with 3.5mm connectors.
+It’s far more common to see professional microphones with standard XLR jacks or USB connectors.

 Mic Level vs. Line Level

 Mic level and line level specify the level of the signal that the input was designed to work with.
 Mic level inputs use a far lower voltage (0.001 volt to 0.010 volt) than line level (roughly 1.000 volt).
 The vast majority of cameras and smartphones accept mic level signals.
-Try plugging a line level source into your camera or smartphone and you’ll end up with a very distorted signal.
-Clipped and distorted audio signals are damaged beyond repair, and cannot be corrected with software.
+Try plugging a line level source into your camera or smartphone and you’ll end up with a distorted signal, even at the lowest gain settings.
+Clipped and distorted audio signals are damaged beyond repair, and cannot be corrected later.

-Most mixers and audio recorders output at line level, although some mixers intended for use for video also provide mic level outputs.
+Most mixers and audio recorders output at line level, although some mixers intended for video cameras also provide mic level outputs.
 If connecting a microphone from a mixer, be sure to use the mic level output.
 The Tascam DR-60DmkII is a portable audio recorder and mixer that has a dedicated output for mic level signals commonly found on DSLR and mirrorless cameras and camcorders.
+Even better, it has an attenuation knob to reduce the mic output level for compatibility with a wide variety of mic level inputs.

 If connecting from a line level source without a mic level output, be sure to use an attenuator, like this specially designed cable from Sescom.
-It provides the exact -50dB attenuation necessary to connect line level sources standard mic level inputs.
-This works well for mixers and portable recorders line level outputs.
-If necessary, you can can connect to this cable to an RCA output by using a common RCA to 3.5mm adapter.
+Cable attenuators include simple electrical resistors that reduce to incoming signal level.
+This particular cable provides the exact -50dB attenuation necessary to connect line level sources to standard mic level inputs.
+This works well for mixers and portable recorders with line level outputs.
+If necessary, you can connect to this cable to an RCA output by using a common RCA to 3.5mm adapter.

-If connecting directly from an XLR dynamic microphone, you can use an XLR to 3.5mm cable plugged directly into the camera or smartphone input.
+If connecting directly from a dynamic microphone, you can use an XLR to 3.5mm cable plugged directly into the camera or smartphone input.
 Note that this will only work with dynamic microphones, not with condenser microphones.
-3.5mm mini jacks do not supply the necessary +48V phantom power needed to for condenser mics.
+3.5mm mini jacks do not supply the necessary +48V phantom power needed to power condenser mics.

 Balanced vs. Unbalanced Connectors